samclaus/msgpack-es/README.md

 - `Decoder.allowUnknownExts = false`

     If false, a `RangeError` will be thrown whenever an unrecognized extension type is encountered.
-If true, the extension data will be passed through opaquely as an [`Decoder.UnknownExt`](#interface-decoderunknownextseq).
+If true, the extension data will be passed through opaquely as a [`Decoder.UnknownExt`](#interface-decoderunknownextseq).

 - `Decoder.mapBehavior = Decoder.MapBehavior.PreferJSON`